jesse-r-s-hines/wdio-obsidian-service-sample-plugin/README.md

 You can use `WDIO_MAX_INSTANCES` to increase the number of parallel Obsidian instances that will be launched during the tests.

+This sample also has unit tests set up.
+Use `npm run test:unit` and `npm run test:e2e` to run just the unit or end-to-end tests.

 ## `obsidian-launcher` CLI
 You can also use the `obsidian-launcher` command (part of `wdio-obsidian-service`) to download